 The ARM C++ runtime libraries enable support for core C++ language features, as provided in the C++ header files new, typeinfo, and exception in install_directory\RVCT\Data\...\include\....

+C library

-C library The ARM C library provides an implementation of the library features as defined in the ISO/IEC 9899:1990, C Standard and the Normative Addendum 1 from 1994 (with the exception of file I/O).
+The ARM C library provides an implementation of the library features as defined in the ISO/IEC 9899:1990, C Standard and the Normative Addendum 1 from 1994.

+fromelf

-fromelf The ARM image conversion utility.
+The ARM image conversion utility.
 This accepts ELF format input files and converts them to a variety of output formats, including: